gostevedore/documentation/content/reference-guide/builder/_index.md

 builder_path: stevedore_builders.yaml
 {{</highlight>}}

 It must be edited the file `stevedore_builders.yaml` to include there the new builder.
+On next example are defined builder1, builder2 and builder3.
 {{<highlight Yaml "linenos=table">}}
 builders:
     builder1: